AdguardTeam/tsurlfilter/packages/tswebextension/README.md

 npx lerna run --scope=@adguard/tswebextension build
 ```

-> Note that during the build simplified [companiesdb] data — `trackers-min.js` — is to be updated.
+> Note that during the build simplified [companiesdb] data — `trackers-min.ts` — is to be updated.

 Lint source code